yutotakano/discord-haskell-monad/README.md

 This is a small extra library around discord-haskell that provides an abstraction layer for the REST calls to Discord.
-It does this by defining a `MonadDiscord` monad, and making `DiscordHandler` an instance of this.
+It does this by defining a `MonadDiscord` type-class, and making `DiscordHandler` an instance of this.

 This enables bot developers to write much simpler code with simpler type signatures.